 Information on the crime of driving under the influence of alcohol or drugs (DUI) is found at California vehicle code sections 23140, 23152 and 23153.

-With few exceptions, misdemeanor DUI charges are usually charged under VC 23152 and felony DUI charges are usually charged under VC 23153.
-This article is a summary of the law, punishments, and the defenses related to misdemeanor DUI Charges (VC 23152).
+With few exceptions, misdemeanor DUI charges are usually charged under VC 23152, and felony DUI charges are usually charged under VC 23153.
+This article is a summary of the law, the punishments, and the defenses that are related to misdemeanor DUI Charges (VC 23152).
 For information on felony DUI charges, please see Felony DUI.

 Misdemeanor DUI Laws

-VC 23152(a): It is unlawful for a person who is under the influence of any alcoholic beverage or drug to drive a vehicle.
-'Under the influence of alcohol or drugs' means that the defendant's ability to drive safely is impaired.
-It does not matter what the defendant's actual blood alcohol concentration (BAC) level is at the time of driving so long as whatever that level is it impaired the driver's ability to drive safely (Abbrev.).
-Misdemeanor VC 23152(a) punishment includes: Jail up to 180 for first offense and up to 1 year for multiple offenses within 10 years of each offense; license suspension or restriction; mandatory DUI classes (3-10 months for a first offense and 18 months for multiple DUI offense within ten years of each offense); two points on the driver's DMV record; fines and court fess, mandatory SR-22 insurance, possible vehicle impound, possible installation of interlock ignition device (IID) on vehicle; possible immigration and professional licensing consequences, and more.
+To begin with, it is unlawful for a person who is under the influence of any alcoholic beverage or drug, or combination of alcoholic beverage and drug, to drive a motor vehicle.
+The term 'Under the influence of alcohol or drugs' means that the defendant's ability to drive a motor vehicle safely is impaired and it does not matter what the defendant's actual blood alcohol concentration (BAC) level is at the time of driving, so long as whatever that level is it impaired the driver's ability to drive safely (VC 23152(a) (Abbrev.).

-VC 23152(e): driving under the influence of drugs is called DUI drugs.
-If any amount of legal or illegal drugs have caused the defendant to become intoxicated, and thereby impairs the driver's ability to drive safely, he is guilty of DUI drugs (Abbrev.).
-Punishment for VC 23152(e) are similar to VC 23152(a).
+If any amount of legal or illegal drugs have caused the defendant to become intoxicated, and thereby impairs the driver's ability to drive safely, he or she may be charged with a crime commonly called DUI drugs (VC 23152(e) (Abbrev.).

-VC 23140: underage driving under the influence of alcohol.
-The BAC limit at the criminal court for underage drivers (under 21) is 0.05% and 0.005% at the DMV hearing (zero tolerance [Abbrev.]).
-VC 23140 can be charged as an infraction or as a misdemeanor.
-Infraction DUI carries very little penalties, but misdemeanor VC 23140 carries penalties similar to VC 23152(a).
+Note: The BAC limit at the criminal court for underage drivers (under 21) is 0.05%, and at the DMV APS hearing the BAC limit for underage drivers is 0.005% (zero tolerance).
+Also, VC 23140 can be charged as an infraction or as a misdemeanor.
+Infraction DUI carries very little penalties, but misdemeanor VC 23140 carries penalties similar to VC 23152(a) [See DUI Penalties below].

 Note: According to California DUI law, a vehicle includes golf carts, off-road vehicles, and motorized scooters.

 Probation Sentence: A probation sentence is a period of supervision in lieu of jail.
-Probation sentences are allowed in misdemeanor DUI offense, but they are not guaranteed.
-Whether or not a probation sentence is granted after a DUI conviction depends largely on the fat facts of the case and the defendant's criminal history, especially criminal history that includes prior DUI crimes.
+Probation sentences are allowed in misdemeanor DUI offense (both felony and misdemeanor DUI cases), but a probation sentence after a DUI conviction is not guaranteed.
+Whether or not a probation sentence is granted after a DUI conviction depends largely on the facts of the case and the defendant's criminal history, especially the criminal history of a defendant that includes prior DUI convictions.

 Probation sentences, if granted in a DUI case, have minimum jail sentence requirements (usually served alternatively on work release or house arrest).
 The minimum jail for a first offense VC 23152(a) conviction is 48 hours, A second conviction of VC 23152(a) carries a minimum jail sentence of 96 hours, and a third conviction of VC 23152(a) carries a minimum jail sentence or 120 days.